 Figures 21 and 22 illustrate an example of changes in a typical temperature and dissolved oxygen profile during the summer season.
-Long Lake was stratified the entirety of summer 2022.
-The temperature barrier does not allow the lake to mix (Figure 21).
-The surface of the water remains much warmer than the lake bottom throughout the summer and finally begins to cool in late September.
-This temperature difference allows for the dissolved oxygen profile to follow the same pattern.
-Oxygen from the top layer of the lake cannot mix with the bottom water layers due to this temperature change thus creating hypoxic conditions (Figure 22).
+For this example, Long Lake was stratified the entirety of the summer, thus the temperature barrier does not allow the lake to mix (Figure 21).
+The surface of the water remains much warmer than the lake bottom throughout the summer and finally begins to cool in late September here.
+This temperature difference throughout the summer allows for the dissolved oxygen profile to follow the same spatial pattern.
+Oxygen from the top layer of the lake cannot mix with the bottom water layers due to this temperature change thus creating hypoxic conditions at the lake bottom (Figure 22).

 Figure 21.
-Temperature profile of Long Lake in Steuben County from June through September.
+Temperature profile of Long Lake in Steuben County from June through September 2022.

 Figure 22.
-Dissolved oxygen profile of Long Lake in Steuben County from June through September.
+Dissolved oxygen profile of Long Lake in Steuben County from June through September 2022.